 Oklahoma Credit Counseling and Debtor Education Courses

-As part of your Oklahoma bankruptcy case, you must complete two bankruptcy courses.
+Additionally, as part of your Oklahoma bankruptcy case, you must complete two bankruptcy courses.
 The bankruptcy courses are standard for individuals in Chapter 13 and Chapter 7 cases.

 The first course is a Credit Counseling Course.
 The Credit Counseling Course helps you determine whether filing bankruptcy is the best way to get out of debt.
 The credit counseling agency may recommend another option for getting out of debt, but you are not required to follow that advice.